 Close up of the hinge is full of details.

-Hobbit front door.
+Hobbit guest house front door.
 Let’s go inside.

 This is so charming at every turn.
-I am just looking around and admiring everything that the architects and owners of this house created.
+I am just looking around and admiring everything that the architects and owners of this hobbit guest house created.
 It’s a fairy tale place.
 Imagine yourself as the guest.

 Quote from “The Hobbit, There and Back Again: “Bother burgling and everything to do with it!
 I wish I was at home in my nice hole by the fire, with the kettle just beginning to sing!”
 It was not the last time that he wished that!”
 (2.24)